docker/docs/docker-for-mac/index.md

   version).
 If you disable this option, you can still find out about updates manually by choosing ![whale menu](images/whale-x.png){: .inline} → **Check for Updates**.

-- **Include VM in Time Machine backups** backs up the Docker for Mac virtual machine.
+- **Include VM in Time Machine backups** backs up the Docker Desktop for Mac virtual machine.
 (Disabled by default.)

 - **Securely store Docker logins in MacOS keychain** stores your Docker login credentials.
 (Enabled by default.)